Resident International Experience

 - These are 3 separate one month rotations for a PGY-4 resident (or PGY-3 eligible for Call Chief) at the CURE Hospital in Addis Ababa under direct supervision of the American Anesthesia Program Director

-- This includes clinical care of pediatric orthopedic patients in the operating room, active involvement in the ongoing outcomes research project investigating postoperative mortality, and teaching of Ethiopian anesthesia residents.
+- This includes clinical care of pediatric orthopedic patients in the operating room, active involvement in the ongoing outcomes research project investigating postoperative mortality, and teaching of Ethiopian masters students.

 - Anesthetic environment: this is a state of the art 35 bed hospital established in 2008 using modern equipment and monitoring of the caliber which we are familiar here at Penn State